harel-coffee/svMIL-auto/README.md

 If these scripts are done, the computePValuesPerGene.py script can be run to do the actual ranking of the genes.
 As parameters the script requires the output folder containing the scores for the normal run and 1000 permutations, and the number of permutations that were run (+1 because there is currently still a bug :)).

 The output is a list of all causal genes that have significant p-values in as much layers as possible.

+To test without all permutations and just doing the initial scoring of gnees, run:

+main.py "runName" N

+For example,

+main.py ABC N

+will run the code without permutations (N for no) and will write the output to folder ABC.